 And it’s not restricted to the internet either.
 Politicians, special interest groups, TV and even Joan in payroll at your office, now see legitimacy in this new golden age of bullshit and distraction.
 And once where we tried to avoid topics like politics and religion at dinner parties, it now seems an innocent meal with friends and family can feel more like being on the panel of ABC TV’s Q and A.

-The sheer amount of uninvited opinions, self-important outrage, the right to be easily offended and the constantly shifting sands of reality can be completely overwhelming, even for relatively well adjusted people.
+The sheer amount of uninvited opinions, self-important outrage, the right to be easily offended and the constantly shifting sands of reality created by social media and politicians can be completely overwhelming, even for relatively well adjusted people.

 However, in this Golden Age of Bullshit and Distraction, there is something we can do.